aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/system-requirements/_index.md

 ---

 ## **Overview**
 ***Aspose.BarCode for .NET*** is a robust and reliable library for barcode generation and recognition written in managed C#.
 Using this library, developers can add barcode generation and recognition functionality to their Microsoft .NET applications in a fast and easy manner. ***Aspose.BarCode for .NET*** is compatible with any type of x86 or x64 (32-bit or 64-bit) .NET application (including WinForms, WPF, and .NET Core).
-It is easy to deploy because it contains a single assembly without any dependencies (except .NET Framework itself).
 The library supports all versions of the Microsoft .NET Framework from 2.0 to 4.0.
 ## **Supported Operating Systems**
 ***Aspose.BarCode for .NET*** supports any 32-bit or 64-bit operating system with installed .NET framework 2.0 or later / .Net Core 2.1 or later with System.Drawing.Common (.Net 5 inlcuded) / any other .NET framework supporting .NET framework 2.0 or System.Drawing.Common.